1971 South Pacific Touring Series

 The 1971 South Pacific Touring Series was an Australian motor racing competition for Series Production Touring Cars.

 It was the second running of an annual series which had first been contested as the 1970 Tasman Touring Series.

 The series was won by Colin Bond driving a Holden Torana GTR XU-1.
+The 1971 series also became the focus of a Holden commissioned documentary featuring the Holden Dealer Team and its drivers including Colin Bond.

 Schedule

 The series was contested over three rounds:

 Each round was held as a support race to a round of the 1971 Tasman Championship.

 The first round was scheduled to be held at Surfers Paradise on 7 February however that meeting was postponed due to heavy rain and it was rescheduled to 28 February.

 Classes

 Competing cars were classified into five classes according to an assessed CP Units value for each vehicle.

 Under this system, the engine capacity of the car (in litres) was multiplied by the retail price of the car (in Australian dollars) to arrive at a CP Unit value.